burak-efe/burak-efe.github.io/about.md

 ---

 Hi,
-Im Burak.
+I'm Burak.
-Im programmer who works on Computer Graphics and Game engine Development.
+I'm a programmer who works on Computer Graphics and Game engine Development.

 I mostly use these languages:
+- C
 - C++
 - C#
 - Phyton

+And these shader languages:
+- Slang
+- HLSL

 And work with these api/frameworks:
 - Vulkan
+- VulkanSC
 - WebGPU
 - Imgui
 - SDL